Vonng/pigsty/docs/PARAM.md

 name: `pg_dbsu`, type: `username`, level: `C`

-os dbsu name, postgres by default, better not change it
+os dbsu name, `postgres` by default, it's not wise to change it.

-default values: `postgres`

-When installing Greenplum / MatrixDB, modify this parameter to the corresponding recommended value: `gpadmin|mxadmin`.
+When installing Greenplum / MatrixDB, set this parameter to the corresponding default value: `gpadmin|mxadmin`.